panoply/syncify/readme.md

 - Watch, upload, download and export multiple storefronts and themes.
 - Intelligent path mapping capabilities for custom directory structures.
-- Live hot reloading support for assets and views.
+- HOT reloading of assets, section, snippets, templates and layouts.
 - Clear, concise, informative and beautiful CLI logging.
-- Liquid/HTML and JSON minification support.
+- Liquid + HTML and JSON minification support.
 - An elegant global directory based metafields sync approach using JSON files.
 - TypeScript/JavaScript transpilation using [ESBuild](https://esbuild.github.io/).
-- SCSS/CSS transpilation using SASS Dart and [PostCSS](https://postcss.org/).
+- SCSS/CSS transpilation using [SASS Dart](https://sass-lang.com/dart-sass) and [PostCSS](https://postcss.org/).
 - SVG Sprite and inlined SVG snippet generation using [SVGO](https://github.com/svg/svgo).
 - Digests and spawns existing build tools for asset transformations.
+- Exposed Plugin API for adding those seeking extensibility.
 - Prompt based CLI/TUI and exposed module API for script usage.
+- Pull, push and merge support for aligning local and remote sources.
+- Files, Pages, Redirects sync strategies and support.

 ### Why?

 I have been working on the Shopify platform for last several years and nothing the Shopify team maintain or have produced has actually helped me.
 Shopify's tooling tends to impede upon my productivity and alternatives like the Shopify CLI fail to achieve fluidity.
 Syncify is how I believe theme creation, development and maintenance should be handled.
 It's fast, flexible, extensible, scalable and will not lock you into some restrictive workflow and setup apparatus.

-_Powerful and productive tooling built by a developer for developers_
+It allows you to progressively enhance your development process and produce the most efficient and performant results.

 # Install